tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/build_from_source.md

 > Don't forget to enable 1-wire support by adding `dtoverlay=w1-gpio` to `/boot/config.txt`

-You can also read my [blog post](http://baddotrobot.com/blog/2016/03/23/homebrew-temperature-logger/) for more detailed instructions (including automatically logging temperatures on reboot).
+You can also read my [blog post](http://baddotrobot.com/blog/2016/03/23/homebrew-temperature-logger/) for more detailed instructions and the [configuration section](../configuration.html) to find out how to start on reboot.

 ## Keep up to Date